Coronavirus: Advice for Holiday Cottage Owners & Holiday Let Businesses

 It is now highly unlikely that holidaymakers will be able to find a travel insurance policy without an exclusion for coronavirus-related claims.

 Keep in mind that it’s easier to hold on to an existing booking than get a new one.
 Consider relaxing your cancellation policy and balance payment timeline to help last-minute decision making during these uncertain times.
-For bookings with arrival dates after the July dates travel restrictions are expected to be lifted, maybe allow cancellations as late as 3 weeks before arrival and move balance payments to 3 weeks before arrival so that your guests don’t have to pay until the picture becomes clearer.
+Maybe allow cancellations as late as 3 weeks before arrival and move balance payments to 3 weeks before arrival so that your guests don’t have to pay until the picture becomes clearer.